moead-framework/documentation/docs/tuto.rst

 - the fitness function :code:`f(function_id, solution)` has 2 required parameters.
 The function must returns the objectif value of the solution for the objective function_id in parameter.

+  .. note:: For a better compatibility between our components, problems should be converted in minimization problems.

 .. code-block:: python

     def f(self, function_id, solution):